JDeuce/webpack-test-hybrid/README.md

 # Things that would be nice TODO

   * Don't require entry.js to exist in the pages (since it's the same for all of them)
+  * Somehow stop outputting extra CSS bundles that don't get used
+    * All the CSS gets bundled into commons